 “CAES graduates are the future of agriculture and the environment,” said Place.
 “During their time with us in Athens, Tifton and Griffin, they have been uniquely equipped with skills, abilities and competencies to approach the challenges that we face today in our industries.”

 The UGA's spring 2022 commencement ceremonies will take place on Friday, May 13.

-University of Georgia will hold separate commencement ceremonies for graduate and undergraduate students.
-The graduate ceremony will be held at 9:30 a.m.
-Thursday, May 11, and the undergraduate ceremony will begin at 7:30 p.m.
-Friday, May 12.
+The graduate commencement ceremony will begin at 9:30 a.m. in Stegeman Coliseum, and the undergraduate commencement ceremony will begin at 7:30 p.m. in Sanford Stadium.